whneo97/duke/docs/README.md

 Users may view information about the developer and software by keying in "about".
 Credits to users for external sources of photos labeled to be free for use are also displayed here.

 ### Data Validation
 This Duke program automatically validates input, requiring them to be in the format specified.
-Precision of validation is such that it checks for the number of days in the month - even for leap years!.
+Precision of validation is such that it checks for the number of days in the month - even for leap years!
+An error message is displayed to the user in the event that the input data is invalid.

 ### Cross-Platform Compatibility
-This Duke program is designed to work for both Windows and Mac.
+This Duke program is designed to work for Mac, Windows and Linux OS.
+Presently, the fonts feature is known to work best on Mac OS X.

 ## Usage